erthalion/erthalion.github.io/_posts/2020-11-03-evolution-of-btree-index-am.md

 </figure>

 Curiously enough the new separator key could be chosen freely, it could be any value as long as it separates both pages.
+We can see what does it change in the optimization section.

 Locking is obviously an important part of a page split.
 No one wants to end up with concurrency issues when pages get updated while in the middle of a split,